Carnosine: benefits, dosage, contraindications

 EFSA approval.

-Preliminary clinical research shows that taking a combination of 250 mg carnosine and 750 mg anserine daily for 3 to 6 months may help preserve certain aspects of memory, such as verbal memory with delayed recall, compared to a placebo.
-However, no other changes were observed in cognitive function.
-A meta-analysis of three clinical trials shows that taking a combination of carnosine and anserine at 1 g daily in a 1:2 or 1:3 ratio for 12 weeks modestly improves overall cognitive function compared to a placebo.
-Another systematic review on the effects of carnosine/anserine supplementation on cognitive decline concludes that carnosine/anserine, administered for 12 weeks at a dose of 500 mg to 1 g per day, improved overall cognitive function in the studies reviewed.
-These results suggest preliminary evidence of the clinical efficacy of carnosine against cognitive decline in older adults and patients with mild cognitive impairment.
-The authors emphasize the need for larger and longer-duration studies to confirm these results.
+Preliminary clinical research indicates that taking a combination of 250 mg carnosine and 750 mg anserine per day for 3 to 6 months may help preserve certain aspects of memory, such as delayed verbal recall, compared with placebo.
+However, no other changes in cognitive function were observed.
+A meta-analysis of three clinical trials shows that taking a combination of carnosine and anserine at 1 g per day in a 1:2 or 1:3 ratio for 12 weeks modestly improves overall cognitive function compared with placebo.
+Another systematic review examined the effects of carnosine/anserine supplementation on cognitive decline.
+The authors concluded that carnosine/anserine, administered for 12 weeks at a dose of 500 mg to 1 g per day, improved overall cognitive function in the studies reviewed.
+These findings suggest preliminary evidence of the clinical efficacy of carnosine against cognitive decline in older adults and in patients with mild cognitive impairment.
+The authors emphasize the need for larger and longer-term studies to confirm these results.

 Posologie